 To help overcome the challenge of complexity in multilayer plastics and fibre reinforced composites and stimulate steps towards a Circular Economy model, a strategic approach is required to improve recycling and foster reuse.
-A whole value chain based decision support tool will be be developed by AXIA Innovation based on an advanced multicriteria optimization model allowing
+A whole value chain based decision support tool is being developed by AXIA Innovation based on an advanced multicriteria optimization model allowing

 - Development of efficient networks depending on plastic waste properties and characterization

-- Local circular business model opportunities and logistics stategies to be identfiied
+- Local circular business model opportunities and logistics strategies to be identified